iturdikulov/notes/computer memory.md

 A computer can jump to any memory address ==in one== step.
 <!--SR:!2023-11-30,179,270-->

-When computer allocate an array, it also "makes note" ==at which memory addresses the array begins==.
+When computer allocate an array, it also store arrays ==address, at which memory addresses the array begins==.